- What is mobile business intelligence?

 Traditional business intelligence solutions tie BI users to tools that are specifically allocated to corporate environments.
 When away, decision-makers cannot access valuable data, which hampers proactive response.
 Conversely, mobile BI provides the ability to make fast, well-informed decisions even when you are away from your desk, which is especially vital in industries such as finance and healthcare.

 Offline access to data is among other differentiating mobile business intelligence benefits.
 Since mobile devices have wide in-memory caching capabilities, all data visualizations can be explored with no internet connection provided it’s a native mobile app.

 Increased team collaboration

 Since mobile BI directly reaches the hands of BI users, it ensures easier knowledge-sharing.
-On-the-go data analytics also matches well with growing remote practices, making sure each employee is in sync with other team members.
+On-the-go data analytics also matches well with growing remote practices, making sure each employee is in sync with other remote team members.